Marwane-ELM/Canada-BC-housing-price-predictor-app/README.md

 The app is fully responsive and optimized for both **desktop** and **mobile** devices.
 Enter an address in British Columbia, fill in property details, and get an instant AI estimate.

----

-## ✨ Features

-- **Address geocoding** : uses the Geoapify API to convert your address into coordinates.
-Only BC addresses are accepted.
-- **Map display** : shows a pin on the map so you can confirm the location.
-- **Property form** : property type, square footage, acreage, beds, baths, heating, parking, tax…
-- **"I don't know" options** : if you don't know the acreage or the tax amount, you can skip it.
-The model handles missing values with indicator features.
-- **Price prediction** : a Gradient Boosting model gives you an estimated price.
-- **Min/Max range** : based on the model's error rate (MAPE) for your price segment, you get a low and high estimate.
-- **Mobile friendly** : the UI adapts to smaller screens.

 ```
 User enters address & property details
           │